Adult Psychiatric Treatment

 The adult psychiatric and substance abuse treatment programs at Our Lady of Peace are designed to help individuals who have short term and/or acute care mental health and/or substance abuse needs.
-At Our Lady of Peace, we have programs at every level of care for adults and seniors needing care for any disorder they may experience, from a single episode of depression to complex and persistent dual diagnosis illnesses.
+At Our Lady of Peace, we have programs at every level of care for adults needing care for any disorder they may experience, from a single episode of depression to complex and persistent dual diagnosis illnesses.

 Adult Psychiatric Treatment

 The National Institute of Mental Health reports that 1 in 4 adults suffer from a diagnosable disorder in a given year.
 Peace offers psychiatric treatment programs at all levels of care to treat individuals with any one of these disorders.
 Adults needing any one of these programs may exhibit various mental health problems from symptoms impairing functioning for only a short time to those symptoms being so severe that the individual is a danger to themselves and/or others to the individual having an acute episode within a complex psychiatric disorder history.
 Inpatient care is designed to provide short term stabilization for individuals who exhibit immediate acute needs that cannot be met in a home and community setting.
 Partial hospitalization and intensive outpatient programming are intended to assist individuals who remain at home but still need structured, intensive treatment.